matboivin/reporter/README.md

 # Reporter

-Store every message of servers joined by a bot.
+Store every message of Discord servers joined by a bot in a SQLite database.

 ## Prerequisites